phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model.rst

 protected *boolean*  **_checkForeignKeysReverse** ()

-Reads both "hasMany" and "hasOne" relations and check the virtual foreign keys when deleting records
+Reads both "hasMany" and "hasOne" relations and checks the virtual foreign keys when deleting records